portovep/pabloporto.me/content/posts/six-lessons-i-wish-i-knew-as-a-junior-software-engineer.md

 > Not all experience is created equal

-Early on your professional journey prioritize learning opportunities over money or convenience.
+Early on in your professional journey prioritize learning opportunities over money or convenience.
 Learning and growing in your job is far more important than money.

 **Not all experience is created equal.
 Doesn't matter how many years of experience you have.
-What matters is what you were doing all those years and with whom.** Treat being in the right learning environment as a priority for your first couple of jobs.
+What matters is what you were doing all those years and with whom.** Treat being in the right learning environment a priority for your first couple of jobs.

 The best career decision I made by far was moving out of my home country and getting a job abroad.
-Being around passionate people that care about their craft pushed me to learn new practices and discover new technologies that I wouldn't know about otherwise.
-With remote working, people don't have to leave their places anymore, they can join this type of high-growth environment from anywhere.
+Being around a diverse group of passionate people that care about their craft pushed me to learn new practices and discover new technologies that I wouldn't know about otherwise.
+With remote working, people don't have to leave their places anymore, they can join this type of high-growth diverse environment from anywhere.

 Don't forget to study and train a bit each day.
 That daily hour of study will compound fast over the first years.
 Invest early in understanding how you best learn and find ways to apply what you learn at work.
 What works for me is reading articles and books and trying to apply new technologies and tools to the problems I am trying to solve at work.